 After the final debts are paid and everything is in order to the court’s satisfaction, the personal representative distributes assets in accordance with the state’s intestate succession rules.

 In many if not most cases, the bequests will be distributed in a manner that is not consistent with true wishes of the decedent.
-We have offices in Vermont and New York, and the rules are very similar in these two states with some minor variations.
+We have offices in Vermont, and the rules are very similar in these two states with some minor variations.

 To provide an example, the succession laws in both states make the parents the sole heir of an unmarried person who dies without any surviving children.
 Some people would be perfectly okay with this arrangement, but there are many that would not.